dart-lang/site-www/src/_tutorials/language/futures.md

   * Dart is single-threaded.
   * Synchronous code can make your program freeze.
-  * Use Futures to perform asynchronous operations.
+  * Use `Future` objects to perform asynchronous operations.
-  * Use `await` in an async function to pause execution until a Future completes.
+  * Use `await` in an async function to pause execution until a future completes.
-  * Or use Future's `then()` method.
+  * Or use the future's `then()` method.
   * Use try-catch expressions in async functions to catch errors.
-  * Or use Future's `catchError()` method.
+  * Or use the `catchError()` method.
-  * You can chain Futures to run asynchronous functions in order.
+  * You can chain futures to run asynchronous functions in order.
 </div>

 Dart is a single-threaded programming language.
-If any code blocks the thread of execution (for example, by waiting for a time-consuming operation or blocking on I/O) the program effectively freezes.
-Asynchronous operations let your program run without getting blocked.
-Dart uses Future objects to represent asynchronous operations.
+If any code blocks the thread of execution (for example, by performing a long-running calculation or blocking on I/O) the program effectively freezes.
+Asynchronous operations let your program complete other work while waiting for an operation to complete.
+Dart uses `Future` objects to represent asynchronous operations.

 ## Introduction